sirarsalih/hub-folkemuseet-mirror/README.md

 ## SSL/HTTPS

-The site will support HTTPS once we move it to the https://norskfolkemuseum.no/ domain.
+The site supports and enforces HTTPS both locally and globally.
+We use a self-signed certificate when debugging locally.